CityBuilderBot-Tech/dcstatus-client-py/README.md

 # DC Status API Client

 This repository hosts the installable Python client for the DC Status API.
-The client is designed to be a lightweight, background-service that sends periodic heartbeats from your Python application to your DC Status API instance.
+It's a lightweight, background-service that sends periodic heartbeats from your Python application to your API instance.

 The source code for this client and the API is kept in a private repository.